 6. Celebrities AND the Unknown

-“Sure it’s a bit of fun to read about Kimye (Kim Kardashian and Kanye West) and the directions they’re heading – oops, I mean their baby’s name… But we’re interested in reading about much more than the ‘sex and celebrity stories’ featured in Cosmo or Women’s Weekly (same difference…).
+“Sure it’s a bit of fun to read about Kimye (Kim Kardashian) and the directions she’s heading … But we’re interested in reading about much more than the ‘sex and celebrity stories’ featured in The Australian Women’s Weekly.
 When we pick up a magazine, we want to read about all different genres – from arts and crafts to super cool, new and upcoming musicians, and the world!
 Who doesn’t love bragging about knowing the new ‘it-person’ before they were famous?
 Oyster magazine has got all that covered, as well as really interesting interviews and articles on interesting people!
 We love reading about really random, yet really interesting things, like a fashion designers favourite soup, or an actress’s favourite Mario character – this is also Frankie magazine’s style, and we love!
 It’s all fun and games!
 But the coolest part of a magazine is the photography and art.
 Yen magazine’s photography page is out of this world, and the coolest part about it is that anyone can upload a picture to it!
 If you want to keep up with all the hottest goss’ without feeling too guilty, then Nylon magazine is the destination!
 So mum, time to let go of Country Style and shake things up a little – stop looking at houses and start looking at the future!”

 Image Courtesy of Instagram